BeaconCMS/beacon_live_admin/guides/introduction/installation.md

 # Installation

-Beacon LiveAdmin is an application that runs in existing Phoenix LiveView applications.
-In this guide we'll install all required tools, generate a new Phoenix LiveView application, and install Beacon LiveAdmin.
+Beacon LiveAdmin is a Phoenix LiveView application to manage running sites, allowing you to build your site by creating resources like layouts, pages, components, and others.
+It runs as a library in your Phoenix LiveView application, in this guide we'll start from zero initilizating a new Phoenix LiveView application and installing Beacon LiveAdmin.

-Beacon LiveAdmin can be installed along with Beacon in the same application or in a separated application if you need to isolate it for performance or security reasons.
-LiveAdmin will find all running sites in the cluster as long as the applications are connected to each other, which can be achived with libs like [libcluster](https://hex.pm/packages/libcluster) or [dns_cluster](https://hex.pm/packages/dns_cluster).
+Beacon LiveAdmin can be [installed along with Beacon](https://github.com/BeaconCMS/beacon/blob/main/guides/introduction/installation.md) in the same application/node or in a separated application/node if you need to isolate it for performance or security reasons.
+It will find all running sites in the cluster as long as the nodes are connected to each other, which can be achived with libs like [libcluster](https://hex.pm/packages/libcluster) or [dns_cluster](https://hex.pm/packages/dns_cluster).

-This guide will show the steps of generating a separated application, but if have followed the [Beacon installation guide](https://github.com/BeaconCMS/beacon/blob/main/guides/introduction/installation.md) you may have an application named "my_app" working which can be used for this guide too, just skip directly to the step adding the `:beacon_live_admin` dependency.
+This guide will show the steps of generating a separated application, but if have followed the [Beacon installation guide](https://github.com/BeaconCMS/beacon/blob/main/guides/introduction/installation.md) you already have an application working which can be used for this guide too, just skip directly to step 4 - adding the `:beacon_live_admin` dependency.

-After the installation is done, please follow the guide [Your First Site](https://github.com/BeaconCMS/beacon/blob/main/guides/introduction/your_first_site.md) to learn how to setup a functioning site to manage in Beacon LiveAdmin.
+After the installation is done, you can follow the guide [Your First Site](https://github.com/BeaconCMS/beacon/blob/main/guides/introduction/your_first_site.md) to get started into creating the first layout, pages, and components for your site.

 ## TLDR

 We recommend following the guide thoroughly, but if you want a short version or just recap the main steps:

-1. Install Elixir v1.14+
+1. Install Elixir v1.13 or later.

-2. Install Phoenix v1.7+
+2. Install Phoenix v1.7 or later.

   ```sh
   mix archive.install hex phx_new